WouterBau/WouterBau.github.io/_posts/2021-04-10-quickstart-ligatures-oh-my-posh-terminal-icons.md

 ## Visual Studio
 - Open "Options"
 - Open the "Fonts and Colors" tab
-- Select "Cascadia Code" as your font for the text editor
+- Select "Cascadia Code" as your font for the text editor (Ligatures are supported out of the box)

 ## Visual Studio Code
 - Open "Settings" and/or open "settings.json"